Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

 * Select a user, click **Profile**

 * Set the `department` field to the user’s team (e.g., `Finance`, `Marketing`, `Customer Success`, `all` (for admin))

+* **Note:** Ensure you update the department for all user profiles associated with different teams.
+Also, replace the placeholder team names in the .env file with the actual team names that you want.

 #### **4\.
 Create a Custom Claim in the Authorization Server**